Serbian Guard: History

 The paramilitary unit's training camp was located near Bor Lake in Serbia.
 It participated in clashes in Croatia near the town of Gospić.
 Elements of the unit also participated in the Bosnian War.
 The Serbian Guard was the smallest and weakest of all the Serb para-military groups operating in the early 1990s, and was the first to be disbanded.
 Vuk Drašković, a prominent intellectual in a society that idolised intellectuals, had emerged by 1990 as the best known political opponent of the Serb leader Slobodan Milošević and ran against him in the 1990 election.
 Consequently, Drašković's attempt in 1991 to set up a para-military group was opposed and hindered by the Serb authorities at every turn.
 The German political scientist Klaus Schlichte wrote that Drašković is "...an impulsive, emotional character, whose political strength lay in his rhetorical gifts rather than in his organizational and strategic capabilities".
 Schlichte wrote under Max Weber's typology of leadership, Drašković would be considered a demagogue rather than as a bureaucratic leader.
 Schlichte wrote that Drašković lent his name and prestige to the group, but others provided the actual operational leadership.

 The majority of the members of the Serbian Guard came from the tough working class Voždovac district of Belgrade, and most were connected with the Voždovac gang that dominated organised crime in the Voždovac district in the late 1980s and early 1990s.
 Drašković seems to have turned to the Voždovac gang as the only way to get around the attempts of the Serb authorities to prevent him from setting up his own para-military group.
-The men who dominated the Serbian Guard was Branislav Matić, the owner of an used car dealership in Belgrade with extensive connections to organised crime and who was a prominent campaign donator to Drašković's Serbian Renewal Movement.
+The men who dominated the Serbian Guard was Branislav Matić, the owner of a used car dealership in Belgrade with extensive connections to organised crime and who was a prominent campaign donator to Drašković's Serbian Renewal Movement.
 Matić selected his friend, the gangster Đorđe Božović, to serve as the Guard's commander.